TheKeme/KemeRepository/README.md

 ### Cautionary Measures
 * Do Not place your hands between Antenna when powered on.
 * Do not supply higher voltage than necessary.
-* Avoid jamming the antennae since that may cause disfunction in the signal.
+* Avoid jamming the antennae since that may cause an interuption in the signal.
+* Follow Lab rules
+* Properly put away Boards.